 Well, it’s been 442 days for him now and it makes my heart happy to see that his heart has continued to move forward, that it has healed and expanded to the place where he can now love another.
 My happiness for him quickly shifted to indignant anger on his behalf as I began to read the comments under the article

-Comment after comment poured out judgement and disdain.
+Comment after comment poured out judgment and disdain.
 It made me sick.
 I had to stop reading before I gave in to the temptation to rain fire in response to every comment.
-Instead I decided to address them here all at once.
+Instead, I decided to address them here all at once.

 So, my dear ignorant, judgmental, assholes, this one is for you.